DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 // -->
 ```

-Note that "attribute" is just a legacy term for tag.
+Note that "attribute" is just another term for tag.
 Keep in mind that this needs to display exactly how the tag should be used, so if the tag takes input, you'll need to account for it.
 The `@mechanism` key is optional; if present, it means that the supplied mechanism is the direct counterpart to the tag.

 The `@returns` key is the tag type of the returned value.
 In our case, it's just `ElementTag`, since we're returning a piece of text.
 However, you'll need to be more specific at times; ElementTags can contain booleans, integers, and decimals.
 For those cases, we denote the specific type in parentheses: `ElementTag(Boolean)`, `ElementTag(Number)`, and `ElementTag(Decimal)` respectively.
 This specification also applies to ListTags: for example, if you had a list of locations, you'd denote the type as `ListTag(LocationTag)`.